-When you have a burst pipe it stops the water coming out of your tap and you need to get it fixed immediately.
+A burst pipe does not only stop water coming out your taps, it can also cause flooding and damage to your property, so you need to get it fixed immediately.

 Watch our how-to guides on fixing your pipes

 The diagram shows that Scottish Water is responsible for the pipes that lead up to your property boundary.
 If the burst is on one of these pipes, call us on 0845 601 8855 and we will get our team out to fix it.
 You are responsible for the pipes inside your property.